env.dev

 systemctl status <service>Check service status

-systemctl enable <service>Enable service on boot
+systemctl enable --now <service>Enable on boot and start immediately

 systemctl disable <service>Disable service on boot